 Caribou Lake Trail/ Lacey Lane Trail, submitted by Snowmads, Inc. The grantee will appropriately reroute and mark a snowmobile trail around some dangerous and wet riding areas.
 According to the application, the new route is the major access to the Kenai National Wildlife Refuge and connects with the Ptarmigan Head Trail which will join the Caribou Hills South to the Caribou Hills North grooming area.
 Snowmads, Inc was awarded $4,400.

-For additional information regarding SnowTRAC or the Snowmobile Trails Grant Program, contact firstname.lastname@example.org, the State Trails Program Coordinator, via email at email@example.com , or standard mail at 550 W. 7th Avenue, Suite 1380, Anchorage, AK 99501, or by phone at 907-269-8699.
+For additional information regarding SnowTRAC or the Snowmobile Trails Grant Program, contact email@example.com, the State Trails Program Coordinator, or by standard mail at 550 W. 7th Avenue, Suite 1380, Anchorage, AK 99501, or by phone at 907-269-8699.